INTERNATIONAL COMPETITION PROGRAMS 1 - 6

 (Official MIAF Opening Screening)

 Nobody screens more Australian animation than MIAF.
 We proudly open the festival each year with the Australian Showcase which surveys the incredible artistry and skill of Australian animators.
 Our Australian Student Showcase offers up an exciting glimpse on Australia’s rising stars and the Australian Panorama makes sure we offer the home-ground advantage to as many local animators as we can possibly squeeze in.

 Three years in the planning, this day long Forum combines THREE separate screenings with a variety of presentations, all dedicated to exploring indigenous animation from Australia and around the world.
 Curated by Deb Szapiro.

 LEARNING TO EARNING: PATHWAYS TO A CAREER IN ANIMATION

 Our annual mini ‘pop-up’ conference for everybody wondering what a career in animation could look like.
 Short, sharp presentations, film screenings, case studies and keynote speakers.

 HANNES RALL RETROSPECTIVE

 German animator Hannes Rall produces bold, expressionistically styled animation often channelling darker European fables.
-And he is turning the Nan Yang University into an Asian powerhouse animation course.
+And he is turning the Nanyang Technological University (NTU) into an Asian powerhouse animation course.
 PLUS he did the MIAF 18 trailer.
 A fascinating animator who will be a fascinating guest.